How to Create an Editorial Calendar that Works for Your Design Blog

 *For the sake of keeping this post a reasonable length, I’m going to assume you already know who your target client is.
 If not, you can start getting to know your target design client here.

 STEP 1: ASK YOURSELF THE IMPORTANT QUESTIONS

-The very first thing I ask clients during our planning session is:
+The very first thing I ask clients during our 1-Hr Strategy Session is:

 What questions do you hear from your clients every day?